hbctraining/scRNA-seq/lessons/02_SC_quality_control-setup.md

   * monocytes
   * macrophages
   * possibly megakaryocytes

+> It is recommended that you have some expectation regarding the cell types you expect to see in a dataset prior to performing the QC.
+This will inform you if you have any cell types with low complexity (lots of transcripts from a few genes) or cells with higher levels of mitochondrial expression.
+This will enable us to account for these biological factors when assessing the data quality.

-None of these cell types are low complexity or anticipated to have high mitochondrial content.
+None of the above cell types are expected to be low complexity or anticipated to have high mitochondrial content.

 ## Setting up the R environment